garfix/nligems/doc/internals.md

 ### Goal: Knowledge Source

 Since the main purpose of an NLI is to interact with knowledge sources, it should be no surprise that historic NLI's have interacted with a wide variety of databases and in-memory storages.
-Anything that contains information may be the source of the information that a user may want to query.
+Anything that contains information may be the source that a user may want to query.
 That's why we talk about a knowledge source rather than just a database.

 The technology of these sources may be